ramesaliyev/mom/README.md

     node rabbitmq/tutorial/hello-world/receive.js

 You can run multiple receivers to observe things.

+# Debugging
+## Frontend
+For front-end debugging start containers without panel.

+    docker-compose up postgresql_server rabbitmq redis_server

+Then start panel locally.

+    npm i
+    npm start

+Now you can use your favorite editor to debugging.
+[See here](/frontend/panel/README.md) for editor integrations.

 # TODO
 - Some visualisation about journey of messages would be nice.